0ksks/memematch/slides.md

 </v-click>

 <!--
-The retrieval uses M3E for text and CLIP for images.
-We combine them with Reciprocal Rank Fusion, which considers rank positions and handles multimodal data better than averaging.
-Search completes in 0.1-0.3 seconds across 4,648 memes.
+The search component uses two encoders - M3E for Chinese text and CLIP for images.
+The interesting part is how we combine them: instead of simple averaging, we use Reciprocal Rank Fusion, which considers rank positions and handles the different score scales much better.
+This gives us sub-second search across nearly 5,000 memes.
 -->

 ---